 I have been a moderator at Bulgaria Web Summit for several years and this year is no exception.
 This is one of the strongest events held in Sofia and is in English.
 Last year over 60% of the attendees were from abroad so you are welcome!

 I'm not going to speak at this event but will record as much of it as possible.
-Checkout earlier recordings on my YouTube channel and hurry up because tickets are almost sold out!
+UPDATE: Checkout the recordings on my YouTube channel!

 10-12 May - Romanian Testing Conference, Cluj-Napoca